OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 ..
     Sect<16.7>

-For an overview of the Dynamic Language Binding, see section :ref:`xtypes--dynamic-language-binding`.
+For an overview of the Dynamic Language Binding, see :ref:`xtypes--dynamic-language-binding`.
 This section describes the features of the Dynamic Language Binding that OpenDDS supports.

 There are two main usage patterns supported:

-* Applications can receive DynamicData from a Recorder object (see section :ref:`alternate_interfaces_to_data--recorder-and-replayer`)
+* Applications can receive DynamicData from a Recorder object (see :ref:`alternate_interfaces_to_data--recorder-and-replayer`)

-* Applications can use XTypes DynamicDataWriter and/or DynamicDataReader (see section :ref:`xtypes--dynamicdatawriters-and-dynamicdatareaders`)
+* Applications can use XTypes DynamicDataWriter and/or DynamicDataReader (see :ref:`xtypes--dynamicdatawriters-and-dynamicdatareaders`)

 To use DynamicDataWriter and/or DynamicDataReader for a given topic, the data type definition for that topic must be available to the local DomainParticipant.
-There are a few ways this can be achieved, see section :ref:`xtypes--obtaining-dynamictype-and-registering-typesupport` for details.
+There are a few ways this can be achieved, see :ref:`xtypes--obtaining-dynamictype-and-registering-typesupport` for details.

 .. _xtypes--representing-types-with-typeobject-and-dynamictype: